Elizabeth Nourse: New Woman

 She was one of the "New Women" of the 19th century successful, highly trained women artists who never married, like Ellen Day Hale, Mary Cassatt, Elizabeth Coffin and Cecilia Beaux.
 Hale, Nourse, and Coffin "created compelling self-portraits in which they fearlessly presented themselves as individuals willing to flout social codes and challenge accepted ideas regarding women's place in society.
 Indeed, the New Women portraits of the 1880s and 1890s are unforgettable interpretations of energetic, self-confident and accomplished women."

 Later life and World War I activism

 During the first world war, Nourse defied the tendency of most American emigres to return home and remained in Paris, where she worked to assist the war's refugees and solicited donations from her friends in the United States and Canada for the benefit of people whose lives were disrupted by the war.
 In 1921, she was awarded the Laetare Medal for "distinguished service to humanity" by a Catholic layperson, an annual award from Notre Dame University in Indiana.

-Nourse retired and when her sister died in 1927, she became ill and depressed.
+Nourse retired from exhibiting in 1924, but continued painting.
+When her sister died in 1927, she became ill and depressed.
 In 1920, she was operated on for breast cancer, and, in 1937, the cancer returned.
 She died on October 8, 1938.